All Products

 Grant permissions to a RAM role

-An Alibaba Cloud account or a RAM user can be added as a user of Realtime Compute for Apache Flink.
+An Alibaba Cloud account or a RAM user can be added as a member of Realtime Compute for Apache Flink.
 This concept is used in the security features of Realtime Compute for Apache Flink.
-A user can manage data, drafts, deployments, resources, and functions in a namespace of Realtime Compute for Apache Flink only after the user is added to the namespace and is granted the related permissions on the namespace.
+A member can manage data, drafts, deployments, resources, and functions in a namespace only after it is added to the namespace and is granted the related permissions on the namespace.

 queue